Elderberry tincture and syrup are so easy to make! I wouldn’t be without them!

-Elderberry is SO POWERFUL when used against colds and flu I decided to share both syrup and tincture recipes here.
+Elderberry is so powerful when used against viral colds and a broad range of flu strains, I am sharing both the elderberry syrup and tincture recipes here.

-There are several commercial brands of elderberry syrup available commercially but it is much more cost effective to make it, and you can control all the ingredients it contains.
+There are several commercial brands of elderberry syrup available, but it is much more cost effective to make it yourself, and you can control all the ingredients it contains.
 It can be used preventatively or for acute symptoms, and children should love the taste.

 - 3 cups water